backupbrew/switchbrew/NS Services.md

 ### RequestCheckLatestUpdate

-No input, returns an output handle and an [\#IAsyncValue](#IAsyncValue "wikilink").
+No input, returns an output Event handle and an [\#IAsyncValue](#IAsyncValue "wikilink").

 The data that can be read from the